mathoory/dotfiles/technion-intro-to-cs-234114/clang/README.md

 * No magic numbers allowed
 * macros (defines) are UPPER_CASE
 * allowed headers according to exercise
-* disabled checks for unsafe functions such as scanf
+* disabled checks for unsafe functions such as scanf, strcmp
 * disabled declaration isolation (saves lines of code)
 * disabled initialize checks (personal preference)